-10. NCPs are asked to evaluate the continued relevance of the provisions across the 11 Chapters of the Guidelines.
-The 36 NCPs who responded so far to this part of the survey indicated that the relevance of the chapters is generally very high (8.1).
+NCPs were asked to evaluate the continued relevance of the provisions across the 11 Chapters of the Guidelines.
+The 36 NCPs who responded to this part of the survey indicated that the relevance of the chapters is generally very high (8.1).
 The chapters rated highest were Chapter II (General Policies) (8.6) and Chapter IV (Human Rights) (8.4).
-The Chapters rated the lowest relevance were Chapter XI (Taxation) (7.7) and IX (Science & Technology (7.5).
+The Chapters rated lowest were Chapter XI (Taxation) (7.7) and IX (Science & Technology (7.5).

 Figure 1.2.
-Overall suitability of the Guidelines and across 9 themes
+Overall suitability of the Guidelines across 9 themes

 Note: N= [34-38].
-Q= Overall: "How does your country evaluate the overall suitability of the Guidelines to meet the challenges for RBC in the future?"; List of themes: "How does your country evaluate the suitability of the Guidelines for the following theme?"
+Q= Overall: "How does your country evaluate the overall suitability of the Guidelines to meet the challenges for RBC in the future?"
+List of themes: "How does your country evaluate the suitability of the Guidelines for the following theme?"

-11. NCPs are asked to evaluate the overall suitability of the Guidelines to meet future RBC challenges across nine themes.
-The 38 NCPs who responded so far provided an average rating of 8.1 for overall suitability (on a scale from 1 to 10, where 1 is the lowest suitability and 10 is the highest suitability).
+NCPs were also asked to evaluate the overall suitability of the Guidelines to meet future RBC challenges across nine themes.
+The 38 NCPs who responded provided an average rating of 8.1 for overall suitability (on a scale from 1 to 10, where 1 is the lowest suitability and 10 is the highest suitability).
 This overall suitability rating of 8.1 is higher than the suitability ratings provided for all nine themes, where NCPs responded on average with a 6.9 rating.
-The three themes with the highest suitability rating are Interpretation and NCP monitoring (7.7), Corporate Governance (7.5) and Environment (7.2).
-The three themes with the lowest suitability rating are Digitalisation (6.7), Indigenous peoples' rights (6.6) and Animal Welfare (5.4).
+The three themes with the highest suitability rating were Interpretation and NCP monitoring (7.7), Corporate Governance (7.5) and Environment (7.2).
+The three themes with the lowest suitability rating were Digitalisation (6.7), Indigenous peoples' rights (6.6) and Animal Welfare (5.4).